 If you are a Medicaid recipient and you’re injured, your insurance policy may cover the cost of your medical care.
-However, if you have a successful personal injury claim or medical malpractice claim, you’ll receive judgment or settlement funds.
+However, if you’ve filed a personal injury claim within Illinois statute of limitations and you have a successful personal injury claim or medical malpractice claim, you’ll receive judgment or settlement funds.
 With these funds, you must repay Medicare, Medicaid or any other healthcare providers for any debts owed, as a result of the injury.

 These will be terms you’ll discuss in your personal injury settlement meeting or mediation.